No. 13 Wisconsin routs Michigan 49-11 in 1st game in 3 weeks

 Chryst said Mertz had just a couple days to prepare for the game after being cleared.

-“For what he had and the time he had, that was a good job of coming back,” Chryst said.
+''For what he had and the time he had, that was a good job of coming back,'' he said.

+As of last week, the Badgers had 27 active COVID-19 cases involving 15 players and 12 staffers.

 Milton was 9 of 19 for 98 yards with two interceptions and was replaced when the Wolverines were down 35-3 late in the third quarter.
 In relief, Cade McNamara completed 4 of 7 passes for 74 yards and a touchdown.